Makonede/LinkCannon/README.md

 > **Warning**
 > There is a high chance that this mod will not work with other mods.
 Using other mods in combination with Link Cannon is not supported — do so at your own risk.

+## Updating the mod
+To update the mod, simply uninstall the mod with the instructions below and then install the latest version.

 ## Uninstallation
 > **Warning**
 > If you are using Link Cannon with other mods, this step will likely remove all of your other Breath of the Wild mods.